Key Takeaway

 What Ozempic Is and How It Works

 Semaglutide is a modified version of human GLP-1 with a half-life of approximately one week, allowing for weekly dosing.
-It activates GLP-1 receptors to stimulate insulin secretion when blood sugar is elevated, suppress glucagon release, slow stomach emptying, and reduce appetite through central nervous system signaling.
+It activates GLP-1 receptors to stimulate insulin secretion when blood sugar is improved, suppress glucagon release, slow stomach emptying, and reduce appetite through central nervous system signaling.

 The Neuroscience Behind the Question

-Understanding why Ozempic and ADHD are discussed together requires looking at what GLP-1 receptor agonists do in the brain.
+Knowing why Ozempic and ADHD are discussed together requires looking at what GLP-1 receptor agonists do in the brain.

-GLP-1 Receptors and Cognitive Circuits
+Try the BMI Calculator →GLP-1 Receptors and Cognitive Circuits

 GLP-1 receptors are expressed in multiple brain regions relevant to ADHD.
 The prefrontal cortex, where executive function and attention regulation occur, contains these receptors.
 The ventral tegmental area and nucleus accumbens, which form the mesolimbic dopamine pathway responsible for motivation and reward, also express GLP-1 receptors.
 This anatomical overlap is the foundation of the theoretical connection.